Thomas Blackburn (poet): Early career

-He held a Gregory Fellowship in poetry at the University of Leeds between 1956 and 1958.
-He had been nominated for the position by his predecessor, John Heath-Stubbs, and agreed to take the role once he had been approached by the Leeds academic Bonamy Dobrée.
-These were apparently two of the busier years of his life, with Blackburn throwing himself into university and student activities: he edited an undergraduate poetry journal, Poetry and Audience; held regular poetry sessions at his home in Headingley, sometimes with the participation of his friends and fellow poets Michael Hamburger and George Barker; and helped produce the Leeds University Verse anthology.
-During his time in Leeds he also developed a close friendship with the literary critic G. Wilson Knight.
-However, this period was also marred by the breakdown of his marriage with the painter, Rosalie de Meric.
-At the end of his fellowship he returned to being a teacher in Marylebone.
+From 1956 he took a two-year sabbatical from teaching to become Gregory Fellow in Poetry at the University of Leeds, having been nominated for the role by his predecessor, John Heath-Stubbs.
+He agreed after being persuaded by the Leeds academic Bonamy Dobrée.
+These were apparently two of the busier years of his life, with Blackburn participating in a myriad of university and student activities: he edited an undergraduate poetry journal, Poetry and Audience; held regular poetry sessions at his home in Headingley, sometimes with friends and fellow poets Michael Hamburger and George Barker; and helped produce the Leeds University Verse anthology.
+He also developed a close friendship with the literary critic G. Wilson Knight.